2D Animation Program

 - Digital Character Rigger

 Herzing’s 2D Animation program is laser-focused on teaching puppet animation with Toon Boom Harmony.
-The vast majority of entry-level jobs in 2D animation require this skillset.

-In this program, you will do hands-on projects right from day one, learning how to use Toon Boom for:
+You will do hands-on projects right from day one, learning how to use Toon Boom for:

 - simple and complex character rigging